dotnet/csharpstandard/standard/types.md

 > }
 > ```
 >
 > In the previous example, the compiler may decide that after the statement `int length = p.Length;`, the null-state of `p` is not-null.
 If it were null, that statement would have thrown a `NullReferenceException`.
+This is similar to the behavior if the code had been preceded by `if (p == null) throw NullReferenceException();` except that the code as written may produce a warning, the purpose of which is to warn that an exception may be thrown implicitly.

 Later in the method, the code checks that `s` is not a null reference.
 The null-state of `s` can change to maybe null after the null-checked block closes.
-The compiler can infer that `s` is maybe null because the code was written to assume that it might have been null. *end example*
+The compiler can infer that `s` is maybe null because the code was written to assume that it might have been null.
+Generally, when the code contains a null check, the compiler may infer that the value might have been null.*end example*
 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->